Award-Winning Beaches Distinguish Western Michigan

 With a 2.5-mile boardwalk, the Grand Haven lakeshore is a popular spot.
 The Grand Haven Waterfront Stadium hosts powerboat runs and the Anchorage Cup sailboat races.

-Holland, Grand Haven and P.J.
-Hoffmaster state parks have beaches, too.
-Grand Haven is AAA’s top-rated beach in Michigan.
+Holland and Grand Haven state parks have beaches, too.

 Beaches big and small dot this part of the state, but keep in mind that Lake Michigan, even on summer’s hottest days, may top out in the low 70s.